What is the aim of the RIO study?

 How many people will take part?

-The study will enrol 72 people from several HIV centres in the UK.
+The study will enrol 72 people from several HIV centres in the UK and one HIV centre in Denmark.

 Where will the study take place?